AliMohamedAliHassanAli/Receding-horizon-factory-Julia/README.md

 # Receding-horizon-factory-Julia
-To Run the code make sure you install the following ("Gurobi")
+To run the code make sure you install the following:
+("Gurobi")
 ("GLPK")
 ("Plots")